mr-eaze/astro_app/README.md

 # astro_app

-An app to fill all of your daily astologic needs.
+An app to fill all of your daily astological needs.